Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-\textbf{Scenario (ii)} We have a random sample of $\left( A,L\right) $ but from the cases, i.e. those with $Y=1,$ only.
-This situation occurs when covariate and treatment information can only be obtained from disease registries.

-\textbf{Scenario (iii)} We measure $\left( A,L\right) $ in all cases, i.e. those with $Y=1,$ and in a random sample of controls, i.e. those with $Y=0.$ That is, the data at our disposal originated from a case-control study.

-Suppose we are interested in estimating the average treatment effect (ATE) in the second population, hereafter designated as the target population.
+Suppose we are interested in estimating the average treatment effect (ATE) in the target population.
 The data at our disposal under any of the three scenarios is insufficient to identify it, even when $L$ suffices to control for confounding.
-So, we wish to incorporate data from the cohort study in the first population, hereafter referred to as the source population, with the hope of identifying the ATE in the target population.
+So, we wish to incorporate data from the cohort study in the first population with the hope of identifying the ATE in the target population.
+In \cref{app-subsec:causal-identification} we discuss the causal identification of the ATE in the target population under each of these scenarios.
+In all scenarios, under appropriate causal assumptions, we can recast the causal effect of interest as the evaluation at a law $Q_{0}$ for $W$ of the functional $\psi :\mathcal{Q\rightarrow }\mathbb{R}$ defined as

-To give a precise definition of the average causal effect of interest, we assume that for each unit in the union of both populations there exists a full-data vector $\left( Y\left( 0\right) ,Y\left( 1\right) ,A,L,T\right) $ where $Y\left( a\right) $ is the counterfactual outcome if, possibly contrary to fact, treatment were set to $a$, $a=0,1;$ $T=1$ if the unit is from the source population and $T=2$ if the unit is from the target population.
-We let $H_{0}$ denote the distribution of a random draw of the full-data vector from the combined population, which we assume has a density $h_{0}$ with respect to some dominating measure.
-The average treatment effect in the $t$-th population, $t=1,2,$ a.k.a. the causal risk difference, is defined as